Chemistry & Biochemistry

 ASU Libraries Memberships

 While the majority of open access journals publish articles for free, many of the most well-known open access publishers do require that authors pay an Article Processing Charge (APC) to offset the cost of publication.
-The ASU Library supports ASU authors through our relationships with publishers, as well as administering the ASU Open Access Publication Fund
+The ASU Library supports ASU authors through our relationships with publishers as well as consulting with authors to identify appropriate publication options that will expand the reach and impact of their work.

-We are able to provide discounts on APCs with certain publishers as a result of the following partnerships and subscriptions:
+We are able to provide waivers or discounts on APCs with certain publishers as a result of the following partnerships and subscriptions:

 ECS has provided these directions: How to publish open access with ECS